 Potatoes are a great vegetable to grow because you can gradually harvest them over several weeks, or if you choose, harvest the whole garden full at once.
 Your potato plants will give you several signs that the tubers will soon be ready to harvest.

 Flowering has finished.
 Many potato plants will flower near the end of the growing season.
-Some varieties may produce small fruits that resemble tiny green tomatoes which are not edible.
+Some varieties may produce small fruits that resemble tiny green tomatoes, which are not edible.
 If you have children around, it’s best to remove them.
 It will not affect the plant’s growth.
-Potatoes are in the nightshade family and the green parts of the plant produce a toxin called solanine which can cause extreme illness when eaten.
+Potatoes are in the nightshade family, and the green parts of the plant produce a toxin called solanin, which can cause extreme illness when eaten.
 Only the potato tubers are edible.

 Foliage starts dying back.
 This is how I usually determine when I will dig my potatoes.
-The plants will begin to start looking droopy and turning yellow.
+The plants will begin to look droopy and turn yellow.
 By the time the plant has died back about two-thirds, the potatoes should have received all the benefits of the leaves and stems and will be ready to harvest.
 I’ll even let them die down until the plants are completely brown.
 As long as the soil is not overly wet, the potatoes will be fine.

 Tuber bulking slows down.
 You can carefully dig around one potato plant with your fingers to check the tuber size.
-When you feel a few potatoes around golf ball to baseball size, you know the bulking rate has slowed down and you can begin harvesting.
+When you feel a few potatoes around golf ball to baseball size, you know the bulbing rate has slowed down, and you can begin harvesting.

 Count the days after planting.
 There are early-season and late-season varieties.
-Early season potatoes mature in about 90 days, while late-season can take up to 120 days, especially in cooler climates, before maturing.
+Early-season potatoes mature in about 90 days, while late-season potatoes can take up to 120 days, especially in cooler climates, before maturing.
 Use your gardening calendar or a garden planning app like Seedtime to track your planting and harvesting dates.

 Soil Cracking and Peeking Potatoes.
 Since potatoes grow on the stems just below ground level, you may see the ground cracking around the base of the plant.
-If you’ve had rain wash down the soil, or not planted the potatoes deep enough, an occasional potato make peek out from under the soil.
-Cover any exposed potatoes with a several inches of soil to prevent them from turning green which is caused by an increase of solanine.
+If you’ve had rain wash down the soil, or have not planted the potatoes deep enough, an occasional potato may peek out from under the soil.
+Cover any exposed potatoes with several inches of soil to prevent them from turning green, which is caused by an increase in solanine.

 The Harvesting Process